peak24689/netpro_gbf_project/README.md

    - The system has been updated to prevent new duplicates from being created when fetching data from the GBF Wiki.
    - If duplicates persist after cleanup, please check for any custom scripts or processes that might be inserting data without duplicate checking.

+9. Cloudflare Zero Trust Tunnel issues:
+   - To check if the cloudflared tunnel is running properly:
+     ```bash
+     docker-compose logs cloudflared
+     ```
+   - You should see messages like "Connection registered successfully" and "Route propagating" if the tunnel is working correctly.
+   - To test connectivity through the tunnel:
+     1. Log into your Cloudflare Zero Trust dashboard (https://one.dash.cloudflare.com/)
+     2. Navigate to Access > Tunnels
+     3. Find your tunnel in the list and check its status (should be "Active")
+     4. Click on your tunnel name to view details
+     5. Under the "Public Hostnames" tab, you'll see the URLs that are routed through your tunnel
+     6. Open one of these URLs in your browser to test if the service is accessible
+   - If the tunnel isn't connecting:
+     - Verify your token is correct in the `.env` file
+     - Check that the cloudflared service can reach the Cloudflare network (no firewall blocking outbound connections)
+     - Ensure the token hasn't expired or been revoked in the Cloudflare dashboard
+   - For detailed tunnel diagnostics:
+     ```bash
+     docker-compose exec cloudflared cloudflared tunnel info
+     ```

 ## Testing

 For comprehensive testing instructions, please refer to [testing.txt](testing.txt).
 This document includes detailed testing procedures for: